Chroma ballet review

 The original cast of Chroma included distinguished Royal Ballet dancers such as Sarah Lamb, Steven McRae, Eric Underwood, and Jonathan Watkins.
 Their exceptional talent and dedication brought McGregor’s vision to life, significantly impacting the ballet’s success.
 Steven McRae and Eric Underwood, in particular, became regular collaborators of McGregor, further contributing to his innovative works.

 Architect John Pawson’s minimalist set design also played a crucial role in defining Chroma’s aesthetic.
-Described as an antiseptic laboratory, Pawson’s design created a stark, captivating backdrop emphasizing the choreography’s physicality and emotional intensity.
+Described as an antiseptic laboratory, Pawson’s design created a stark and captivating backdrop emphasizing the choreography’s physicality and emotional intensity.
 This collaboration between dance and architecture added a unique dimension, enhancing the performance’s impact.

 Awards and Recognitions